gitbls/pistrong/README.md

 * If you need to use multiple strongSwan connections (if different users need different subnets, for example), here is an outline of how to do this:
     * Establish the primary configuration with the desired VPN SAN key
     * Create the secondary VPN cert/key using `pistrong makevpncert` to create the secondary VPN SAN key
-    * Manually edit /etc/swanctl/swanctl.conf and add the second connection which uses the secondary VPN SAN key and secondary VPN cert
+    * Manually edit /etc/swanctl/swanctl.conf and add the second connection using the secondary VPN SAN key and secondary VPN cert
     * Add users to the primary configuration normally
-    * For users on the secondary configuration use --remoteid to specify the secondary VPN SAN key
+    * When adding users for the secondary configuration use --remoteid to specify the secondary VPN SAN key
-    * NOTE: If you ever re-create the CA using `pistrong makeca` you'll need to redo these steps.
+    * NOTE: If you ever re-create the CA using `pistrong makeca` you'll need to recreate the secondary cert/key and validate the connection in /etc/swanctl/swanctl.conf

 * Email server configuration is beyond the scope of this document.
 However, if you install postfix (on a Raspberry Pi), take all